Frill-co/frill-widget-examples/README.md

 Want to load a single Widget or Survey?
 Check out [this example](./examples/load-widget.html).

 > [!NOTE]
-> If you are using a JavaScript framework, e.g. React (including NextJS), Vue, Angular, etc. you don't need to do anything specail.
+> If you are using a JavaScript framework, e.g., React (including Next.js), Vue, or Angular, you don't need to do anything special.
 Load the script tag like you would any other.
 Frill will automatically create and remove Widgets & Surveys.
 If you need more fine-tuned control, check out [our examples](./examples/react) for best practices.

 ## Frill API JS